jacklmfa0/Smoke-for-Microsoft-Flight-Simulator/README.md

 First you'll need to add the smoke .spb/.xml files to your project.
 Copy the VisualEffectLibs folder and place it in the top most folder for your aircraft (Next to SimObjects).

 Next, in my file, go to SimObjects -> Airplanes -> [YourAirplane] and open systems.cfg.
 Here you'll see two lines, the first line is explaining the significance of the second line.
-Copy the second line
+Copy the second line:
 ```CFG
 circuit.21 = Type:CIRCUIT_LIGHT_LOGO				#Connections:bus.3#			Power:10, 15, 20.0#			Name:Logo_Light ; logo light 15W
 ```